-Discharging Duty of Care Responsibilities
+Discharging Duty of Care Responsibilities- Our Risk Based Approach

-The college and teaching staff must exercise professional judgment to achieve a balance between ensuring that students do not face an unreasonable risk of harm and encouraging students' independence and maximising learning opportunities.
+In discharging duty of care responsibilities, the college and teaching staff must exercise professional judgment to achieve a balance between ensuring that students do not face an unreasonable risk of harm and encouraging students' independence and maximising learning opportunities.

 Non-teaching staff, volunteers and external providers must exercise judgment appropriate in the circumstances.

 To assist the college to discharge its safety responsibilities, Marian College has developed an Occupational Health & Safety Program through which we identify potential safety hazards and analyse them in terms of the likelihood of an event occurring, and the potential consequences if the event was to occur.
-A similar risk based approach is taken with respect to Student Duty of Care, with the definitions of likelihood and consequences together with the Risk Matrix used in our Workplace

-Safety Program, for the purpose of assessing student safety risks.
+A similar risk based approach is taken with respect to Student Duty of Care, with the definitions of likelihood andconsequences together with the Risk Matrix used in our Workplace Safety Program, for the purpose of assessing student safety risks.

 Against each identified student safety hazard it is the college's policy to develop risk controls and/or treatment plans.
 Risk controls often take the form of documented policies that are made available to all college staff through the college intranet.
 All policies relating to student safety are set out under the Student Duty of Care menu on our intranet.

 It is important that all staff consistently enforce college rules and safety policies, and actively engage in ensuring the physical and emotional wellbeing of students.